prod-broke-again/market/README.en.md

 3.  **Filament Admin Panel**:
     -   Installed and configured the Filament admin panel.
     -   Created resources for all key models (`User`, `Shop`, `Product`, `Category`, `CustomerRequest`, `Response`).
+    -   **Seller profile page implemented** with avatar upload and display for both user and organization, auto-fill and save using Filament 3 best practices.
+    -   **Custom avatar provider implemented** for correct avatar display everywhere in the panel.
+    -   **All FileUpload bugs fixed** (avatar does not disappear, saves and displays correctly).
+    -   **SubscriptionResource and SliderResource improved**: localization, dropdowns, image preview, grouping, better UX.

 4.  **Role-Based Access Control (RBAC)**:
     -   Integrated `spatie/laravel-permission` package for role management.